martin68/apt-smart/README.rst

 system wide) and I have no intention of getting into that discussion here, so if this intimidates you then read up on your options before returning to these instructions ;-).

+Note: apt-smart is an APT helper tool rather than a replacement of apt/apt-get command,
+      so in general apt-smart should not be run with `sudo` or as `su`.
+If apt-smart needs root privilege to continue (e.g. change sources.list), it will ask user to enter password.

 Usage
 -----